 What you will need is:

 Your Passports.
 Photocopies of passports are accepted for the initial process to begin but on the day you will need to produce you actual passports for the Registrar to see.

 Your Birth Certificates.
 International Birth Certificates are required which are within 6 months in date.
 Therefore the easiest option is to purchase new International Birth Certificates from your local Registry Office.
-It needs to be an International Certificate for it to be recognised here in Madeira.
-These are needed for the process to begin.
+Some countries do not provide International Birth Certificates (such as the UK), so you then need a ‘long’ birth certificate which can be translated.

 Divorce Certificate and Death Certificates.
 These are needed if either or both individuals have been previously divorced or widowed.
-They need to be original or certified copies.
+The can be certified copies.